kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

 ---
 date: 2011-04-19T14:56:20+02:00
-title: "Twitter Client UI Showdown"
+title: "Twitter iOS Apps: Interaction Design Showdown"
 category: design
+tags:
+  - Research
+  - Interaction
+  - Mobile
+  - Twitter
+  - iOS
 ---

-Amidst the noise surrounding Twitter's new third party restrictions, [Tweetbot]— the long-awaited Twitter client from Tapbots — is finally out for iPhone and iPod Touch.
+In the thick of the controversy surrounding Twitter's new third party restrictions, [Tweetbot]—the long-awaited Twitter client from Tapbots—is finally out for iPhone and iPod Touch.
 The overwhelmingly positive feedback is a clear sign that the app met and even exceeded expectations.

-To examine whether Tweetbot is a viable replacement for the official app, we will pit the two clients against each other using a GOMS-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by average user on Twitter.
+To find out whether Tweetbot is a legitimate contender, I decided tp pit it against the official client using a GOMS-inspired, oversimplified [human information processing model][HIP] on a set of tasks performed by the average user on Twitter.

 ![Tweet options](tweet-options.jpg) _Tweet options displayed after a single tap._

 ### The Rules

-Before jumping in, let's introduce some of the concepts used in this model:
+Before starting this exercise, let me introduce some of the keywords that will be used throughout this article:

 * *An interaction* is any point of contact between the user and the interface, such as a tap or a swipe.
 Each interaction is assigned a value based on the time required to execute it.
 For the sake of simplicity, a *single tap* is given a nominal value of `1` and used as a base unit for other interactions.